aniafijarczyk/workflows/snp_calling/README.md

 # LB:sample
 # PU:flowcell.lane.sample
 ```
-Getting RG info from each fastq file (may need to be adjusted to sequencing tech output)
+Getting RG info from each fastq file (may need to be adjusted to sequencing tech output): filename, sampleID, flow cell, flow cell lane, sth else
 ```
 fastqs=reads/*_R1.fastq.gz
 for fastq in $fastqs